atul1141504/my-learning-java/0. Coding Exercises/codingExercises3ConditionalStatements/src/Readme.md

 	a.
 Validate if the given angles can form a valid Triangle.
 	b.
 Validate if the given sides can form a valid Triangle.
 * create Java Class with name **TriangleValidator**
-* Create below Java Methods
+* Create below Java Methods:

 	**isValidTriangle(int angle1, int angle2, int angle3)**